If you’re considering getting a pet lemur, read this first.

 Tourists representing nearly every country in the world litter Mangily.
 They come from far and wide to visit its spectacular coral reef and bizarre spiny forests.
 When the son realized I wasn’t in his village as a tourist, but instead to research lemurs, he was delighted to tell me about his father’s pet lemurs.

 My heart continued to sink as I was guided into a small courtyard behind the club that led to motel rooms for rent.
 I could see a small, primarily wooden cage.
 I silently prayed that was not where they kept the lemurs.
 As I got closer, I could see two small figures pacing.
-They greeted us with their cat-like calls to us – hoping that we came with food.
+They greeted us with their cat-like calls – hoping that we came with food.

 I know, I know… how could this depressing story ever pertain to you?